 Something I’ve been practicing religiously for the last years is unsubscribing from all the unwanted newsletters.
 It’s not always easy, some of them are pretty persistent to keep you hooked.
 When you’re persistent too, it’s doable.
 Find the joy in hitting ‘unsubscribe’ – it’s literally a mountain of clutter you’re saving yourself from.

-PUSH notifications ruin your productivity and impact your mental wellbeing.
+Curiously enough – they ruin your productivity and may impact your mental wellbeing.

 That is, of course, if you’re willing to do something productive and not spend the next 3 hours going from one distraction to another.
 Giving in to the terror of the PUSH feature will leave you frustrated and less able to concentrate on what’s important.
 Instead, try turning all of the notifications off, and only check your e-mail – say twice a day – intentionally.
 See how this works for you.
 (You can check my text about procrastination and the use od the Pomodoro Technique.)

 We all receive dozens of e-mails a day.
 But it’s just like with not answering your phone when somebody’s calling you.
 I hope you take care of those boundaries, by the way ;).
 You don’t have to drop everything and take care of an e-mail as soon as it’s announced in your inbox.

 One thing that’s worth remembering about notifications is that it’s not only “push”.
 It’s also the tiny red indicator that you have 43 new e-mails waiting.
 Getting rid of that eliminates the need to immediately check what’s there.